guardian/frontend/README.md

 Configuration
 -------------
-You need 2 files on you machine.
+You need 2 files on your machine.

 The first file is called `/etc/gu/install_vars` and has the following contents...
 ```